 Whether you are graduating soon and looking for your first job or currently working and ready for a change, starting your job search can feel like the first step of your ascent up Mt.
 Everest.
 Between school or work, you might feel like you don’t have time to also look for a job.

-We have worked with hundreds of people to successfully and quickly land their dream jobs, so we wanted to provide the first 3 steps to kickstart your job search.
+We have worked with thousands of people to successfully and quickly land their dream jobs, so we wanted to provide the first 3 steps to kickstart your job search.

 1. Figure out what you want

 There are so many different types of jobs available, so take time to think about what you want in a job before getting started with your search.
 This will help make sure that you are focusing your search.